-We hypothesized that nebulized iloprost would improve ventilation perfusion matching in patients with pulmonary hypertension and acute respiratory distress syndrome (ARDS) as reflected by an improved PaO2/FIO2 ratio and PaO2 without adversely affecting lung mechanics or systemic hemodynamics.
+We hypothesized that nebulized iloprost would improve ventilation-perfusion matching in patients with pulmonary hypertension and ARDS as reflected by an improved Pao2/Fio2 ratio and Pao2 without adversely affecting lung mechanics or systemic hemodynamics.

-ARDS patients with pulmonary hypertension were enrolled.
-With constant ventilator settings, hemodynamics, airway pressures and gas exchange measured at baseline were compared to values 30 min after 10 mcg nebulized Iloprost, and again 30 min after a second dose of 20 mcg of iloprost and finally 2 h after the second dose.
-The primary outcome variable was PaO2 while secondary outcomes were PaO2/FIO2 ratio, mean arterial BP, and lung compliance ventilatory equivalents for O2 and CO2.
+Patients with ARDS and pulmonary hypertension were enrolled.
+With constant ventilator settings, hemodynamics, airway pressures, and gas exchange measured at baseline were compared with values 30 min after administration of 10 μg nebulized iloprost, and again 30 min after a second, larger, 20 μg dose of iloprost, and then a final measurement 2 h after the second dose.
+The primary outcome variable was Pao2; secondary outcomes were Pao2/Fio2 ratio, mean arterial BP, and lung-compliance ventilatory equivalents for oxygen and CO2.

 After informed consent was obtained, 20 patients (nine men, 11 women; median age, 59 years [interquartile range, 44-66 years]) with ARDS were enrolled.
 Baseline Pao2 improved from a mean (± SD) of 82 (13) mm Hg to 100 (25) mm Hg after both the first and second doses of iloprost, and the baseline mean (± SD) Pao2/Fio2 ratio of 177 (60) improved to 213 (67) and 212 (70) (all P < .01).
 Paco2, peak and plateau airway pressures, systemic BP, and heart rate were not significantly changed after iloprost.